tshepang/blog-movies/content/movies/Gone Baby Gone (2008).rst

-Nearly a year later after the initial viewing, I am a bit puzzled why I was impressed so much by this movie.
-It is surely a good movie, but I went too far by praising its direction, acting and cast, or even drawing parallels with `Se7en`_, a masterpiece.
+Nearly a year after the initial viewing, I am a bit puzzled why I was so impressed so much by this movie.
+It remains good, yes, but I went too far by praising its direction, acting and cast, or even drawing parallels with Se7en__!

 One thing I got right though was the twist: